 Charco Verde and surrounding AreaPrint

-From San José, a large ferry boat connects two times per day to San Jorge, Rivas, on the mainland of Nicaragua.
+From San José, a ferry boat connects two times per day to San Jorge, Rivas, on the mainland of Nicaragua.

 Other nearby sites to check out are the view point on the land spit of Punta Jesus Maria and the Mirador del Diablo, a lookout point on a small hill above the Charco Verde Reserve.